dirkpeter/jquery-ui.multiselect.widget/readme.md

 - showCheckbox (true) » show/hide checkboxes in the list (multiselect only)
 - selectAll (true) » not yet implemented
 - minItemFilter (5) » not yet implemented
-- maxItems (3) » max the number of selected items that will be displayed by option-title
+- maxItems (3) » max the number of selected items that will be displayed by option-title; -1 will display all selected items
 - minWidth (0) » minimal width of ui-element (trigger and list); 0 = auto